marcospampi/chimera/README.md

 multi-team vehicles, or some equivalent feature enabled will not desync a client with this fix.

-#### Map downloading
-Chimera will automatically attempt to download maps off of the [HAC2 Map repo](http://maps.halonet.net/maplist.php) upon joining a server that is playing a map you don't have.
-These maps are stored under `chimera/maps` in your Halo profiles folder.

 ### Ini features
 Chimera has a very customizable chimera.ini text file that you can use to